RobotsBuildingEducation/Educate/scripts/progress/ComputerScience.md

 And this why one of the first real data structures that you learn ends up being pretty difficult.
 It's not immediately intuitive like a mapping, a list or a string of characters.
 There are moving parts this time!

-But fortunately, once you understand this next data structure, called Linked Lists, you really start to build the foundation for understanding those super powerful algorithms you see with trees and graphs.
+But fortunately, once you understand Linked Lists, you really start to build the foundation for understanding those super powerful algorithms you see with trees and graphs.
 So really, I would recommend to spend too much time practicing and understanding linked lists, because you're going to be using that foundation as things get more advanced.
 You really want to grind this out until it's pretty much second nature so that the next stage won't be so confusing.

 Alright then, let's jump right into it and try to make sense out of this beast.

-### Linked Lists
 ### Trees &  Algorithms

 So like usual, let's start with the hard part first and break it down piece by piece so that we can make sense out of it.
 Before starting, let's agree on something.